 - Ask your subject librarian for a recommendation.
 Librarians are often familiar with the scholarly journals in their fields and can help you assess a journal.

-- Use a scholarly journal metric to get a general overview of journals in a discipline.
-Journal metrics should be used to give an overview or a general idea but be careful of placing too much faith in them.
-Metrics look at the average citations a journal receives per article.
-Scholars criticize these metrics because journals can use them to their advantage, they do not measure the value of specific articles, and often, too much value is placed on them.
-As more scholars move away from impact factor and metrics, the University of Nevada, Reno Libraries recommend using them only in conjunction with the other suggested steps.
+- Use a scholarly journal metric to get a general overview of a journal's ranking within a discipline.
+Metrics are based on the average citations a journal receives per article.
+Some scholars criticize these metrics because too much value is often placed on them.
+The University of Nevada, Reno Libraries recommend using them only in conjunction with the other suggested steps.
 Some journal metrics include the Journal Impact Factor (you will need to sign in with your NetID if not on campus), SCImago’s Journal Rank indicator, and the Eigenfactor.
 You will notice that because of differences in each of their methodologies, these journal metrics rank journals differently from each other.
-For more information on journal metrics, see the Declaration of Research Assessment and the European Association of Sciences Editors Statement on Inappropriate use of Impact Factors.
+For more information on journal metrics, see Scholarly Metrics and Altmetrics.